Learn all about the temptress archetype, including definition, characteristics, examples, and how it relates to the Lover archetype.

 The original example of the archetypal Temptress can be seen in the very first story of both Jewish and Christian scripture, the story of Adam and Eve.

 In this story, God fashions Adam from dust before placing him in the Garden of Eden and telling him he can eat freely of all the trees in the garden, except for the tree of knowledge of good and evil.

 God then creates Eve from one of Adam’s ribs.
 The first ‘Temptress’ of the story, a serpent, deceives Eve into eating fruit from the forbidden tree.

 Eve then becomes a ‘Temptress’ herself, persuading Adam to also eat the fruit.
 God then curses the serpent and the ground before telling Adam and Eve the consequences of their sin, banishing them from the Garden of Eden.

 In the story, the archetypal Temptress, in the form of both the serpent and Eve herself, leads to the downfall of both Adam and Eve and consequentially of mankind as a whole.

 A further example of the archetypal Temptress is found in Greek mythology in the form of the Sirens.

 The Sirens were believed to be dangerous creatures who lured nearby sailors with their music and singing to shipwreck on the coast of their island.

-Another example is the character of Megara, also known as Meg, in Disney’s animated film Hercules, released in 1997 Meg has been enslaved by Hades, god of the underworld.
+Another example is the character of Megara, also known as Meg, in Disney’s animated film Hercules, released in 1997 Meg has been enslaved by Hades, the god of the underworld.

 Hades forces Meg to seduce Hercules in order to uncover his weaknesses in return for her freedom.
-As a result she develops genuine feelings for the character instead.
+As a result, she develops genuine feelings for the character instead.